amb2236/hipaa-policies/policies/risk_management_policy.md

 	* Output – A list of the Platform vulnerabilities (observations) that could be exercised by potential threat-sources.

 * Step 4.
 Control Analysis
-	* Document and assess the effectiveness of technical and non-technical controls that have been or will be implemented by Catalyze to minimize or eliminate the likelihood / probability of a threat-source exploiting a Platform vulnerability.
+	* Document and assess the effectiveness of technical and non-technical controls that have been or will be implemented by Heltha to minimize or eliminate the likelihood / probability of a threat-source exploiting a Platform vulnerability.
 	* Output – List of current or planned controls (policies, procedures, training, technical mechanisms, insurance, etc.) used for the Platform to mitigate the likelihood of a vulnerability being exercised and reduce the impact of such an adverse event.

 * Step 5.
 Likelihood Determination